 The tea itself is normally made by mixing a flavored powder with water and adding sweetened condensed milk (or, sometimes, nondairy creamer and a sugar syrup).
 Add ice and shake, pour the mixture into a glass with a generous portion of tapioca pearls at the bottom, and drink.
 There are numerous variations on this basic recipe, however.
 I’ve seen hot bubble tea, fruit juices with pearls, and even frozen bubble smoothies.
 In fact, just about any sort of beverage you can think of can be made into bubble tea.
-Strangely enough, actual tea is used only rarely as the base.
+Strangely enough, at least in North America, actual tea is used only rarely as the base.
 For that matter, the so-called tapioca pearls are—if you want to be really nitpicky—not actually tapioca.
 They do have much the same consistency as tapioca, but the starch they’re made from comes from a type of sweet potato.

 Bubble tea is not going to replace cola as the standard fast-food drink anytime soon.
 But every time I turn around I find another local shop that sells it—there are several within walking distance of my house in San Diego.
 Once you overcome the initial weirdness, it’s quite tasty.
 If your idea of a strong drink is a single-malt Scotch or a dark lager, try the drink that really has balls: bubble tea.